akutuev/geomechanics_lab_1/README.md

 # Geomechanics Lab 1
-A an interactive web app to visualize Mohr’s Circle and basic failure envelope for stress analysis in geomechanics.
+An interactive web app to visualize Mohr’s Circle and basic failure envelope for stress analysis in geomechanics.

 ## Project Overview